 - In a scenario where the school takes control of an unmanaged tenant, how can the school continue to stay FERPA compliant?

 According to FERPA, schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
-However, schools must tell parents and eligible students, faculty and staff about directory information and allow parents and eligible students, faculty and staff a reasonable amount of time to request that the school not disclose directory information about them.
+However, schools must tell parents and eligible students, faculty, and staff about directory information and allow parents and eligible students, faculty, and staff a reasonable amount of time to request that the school does not disclose directory information about them.